 Travelling to Dublin by ferry

 Dublin is connected with England, Wales, France and the Isle of Man by regular boat routes.
 Travelling to Dublin by ferry will take longer than going by plane.
-But they offer a more relaxed experience and allow you to travel with your car.
+However they offer a more relaxed experience and allow you to travel with your car.

 For foot passengers and car drivers, both Irish Ferries and Stena Line offer regular trips to Dublin from Holyhead in Wales.
 Irish Ferries also sails between Dublin and France, while P&O connects Dublin with Liverpool.
 Steam Packet sails to the Isle of Man once a week too.